The Journey Begins

 I look forward to speaking with you.

 On August 2, 2016, everything changed for me.
 Because of a corporate restructuring, I suddenly went from a successful role at a leading financial services firm to not having a job.
 I didn’t know what was next.
 I only knew two things.
 I knew I didn’t want to be an employee again.
 And I knew I wanted to change people’s lives.
 I didn’t know exactly how I was going to do that.
 But I took the next step.
 And the next.
 And the next.
-And today, a little over two years later, I live in the mountains of Colorado and help amazing people see that they can change the world.
+And today, just a few years later, I live in the mountains of Colorado and help amazing people step into lives of greater presence, purpose, and possibility.
 And I continue to take the next step, day after day.